mroderick/PubSubJS/README.md

 PubSub.subscribe('a.b.c', myFunc3);

 PubSub.unsubscribe('a.b');
-// no further notifications for 'a.b' and 'a.b.c' topics
+// no further notifications for 'a.b' topic
-// notifications for 'a' will still get published
+// notifications for 'a' and 'a.b.c' will still get published
 ```

 ### Clear all subscriptions